yosinski/deep-visualization-toolbox/README.md

     $ brew install scipy

+And install `scikit-image` using pip:

+    $ pip install scikit-image

 You may have already installed the `python-opencv` bindings as part of the Caffe setup process.
 If `import cv2` works from Python, then you're all set.
-Similarly for `import scipy`.
+Similarly for `import scipy` and `import skimage`.